zkstewart/BINge/README.md

 - You can use `--useGFF3` to select representatives that show up in a reference annotation.
 These sequences may have identifiers which make it easier to relate them to other datasets.

 You will find the resulting files at `/location/of/working/directory/representatives/run_<hash>` or `/location/of/working/directory/representatives/most_recent` if you have not run any other 'representatives' analyses.
+Three files should exist, starting with the prefix `BINge_clustering_representatives` and ending with a file suffix where `.aa` contains protein sequences, `.cds` contains CDS, and `.mrna` contains the mRNA transcripts.

 ## 'dge' analysis of a working directory
 After running 'salmon', BINge will help you to make use of these read counts alongside the most recent 'filter' analysis or, if no filtering has been done, the most recent raw clustering result.